Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Demonstration of the reconfigurable vision

-Here, to exhibit the adaptability of the reconfigurable vision, the Origaker was placed in a complex scenario for approaching a specific object in a narrow corridor and inspecting it in detail.
-The robot started in the gecko configuration, utilizing its wide FOV for extensive sensing and searching (Fig. 8(a)).
+Here, to exhibit the adaptability of the reconfigurable vision, the Origaker was placed in a complex scenario to approach a specific object in a narrow corridor and inspect it in detail.
+The robot started in the gecko configuration, utilizing its wide FOV for extensive sensing and searching (Fig. 11(a)).
 With a relatively limited blind zone, the robot can obscurely avoid obstacles in almost all directions.
 The narrow field angle sensing in the center allows for minimal stereoscopic environment sensing to assist in-depth perception.
-After detecting the target object, the Origaker switched to the spider configuration to gain peripheral depth sensing (Fig. 8(b)).
+After detecting the target object, the Origaker switched to the spider configuration to gain peripheral depth sensing (Fig. 11(b)).
 The blind zone is still less than 180°, ensuring a broad range of sensing capabilities.
 This configuration helps the robot accurately measure distances to the corridor walls and avoid collisions.
-Upon approaching the target object, the Origaker switched to the stick-bug configuration for detailed close-range observation (Fig. 8(c)).
-This mode offers improved camera alignment, allowing for the matching of homologous points in the immediate vicinity, which is difficult for other configurations to achieve.
-However, the matching process is more challenging due to the high view angle difference, and there is a higher likelihood of distant objects being blocked by closer ones.
-The stick-bug configuration enables precise depth measurement of nearby objects, providing a detailed view for accurate shape detection.
+Upon approaching the target object, the Origaker switched to the stick-bug configuration for detailed close-range observation (Fig. 11(c)).
+This mode optimizes camera alignment, facilitating the accurate matching of nearby homologous points, which other configurations struggle to achieve.
+However, the matching process becomes more challenging due to the significant difference in viewing angles, increasing the likelihood of occlusion, where distant objects are obstructed by closer ones.
+The stick-bug configuration, however, enhances depth measurement accuracy for nearby objects, offering a detailed perspective for precise shape reconstruction.
+Additionally, the transformation process and stereo vision features of each configuration are also demonstrated in Video 1.